coingaming/moon/README.md

 ## Tests
 All newly added components must come with tests.
 In order to run the tests, run `mix test`

+## Creating new component
+There is a mix task/generator for it.
+For creating new component `Moon.Design.Form.SomethingAwesome` use following command:
+`mix moon.gen.component Form.SomethingAwesome`
+It will create component, page and give instructions what to insert to router & left menu

 ## Preferences to consider when writing code

 In writing code try to remember following rules: